kign/c4wa/etc/doc/language.md

 Web Assembly has special DATA section and `data` instruction to store strings in memory.
-All string literals in C code are placed in DATA section with terminating `\0`; identical strings are assign same memory address.
+All string literals in C code are placed in DATA section with terminating `\0`; identical strings are assigned same memory address.
 When assigned to a variable or passed as an argument to a function, string literals have type `char *`.

 Consecutive string literals are joined together, so the following code is legal: